Target powers through a pandemic; 2020 sales growth explodes - WTMJ

 Target says that shoppers who use those services are spending more.
 First-time users of Target’s drive-up service spent 30% more on average, the company said.

-“We placed the physical store more firmly at the center of our omni-channel platform, and we created a durable sustainable and scalable business model that puts Target on a road of our own,” Target CEO Brian Cornell said during its annual analysts’ meeting.
+“We placed the physical store more firmly at the center of our omni-channel platform, and we created a durable sustainable and scalable business model that puts Target on a road of our own,” Target CEO Brian Cornell told analysts at its annual analyst’s’ meeting.

 Target’s push starting in 2016 to build its own store brands, including Cat & Jack and Goodfellow & Co., have also pulled in shoppers.
 Ten of its brands each generate $1 billion or more, and four of those have crossed the $2 billion, the company said.